ioah86/symbolicdata/doc/source/faq.rst

   method create, you find a case differentiation on different existing computation problems.
 Choose one that is using the same SD-Table as your computation problem, and copy the line to the case of your computation problem, that you add.
+  Another place, where you need to ``register`` your new computation problem is in the file ``create_tasks_gui.py``, in the dictionary ``dictComputationProblem``.
+There, a short description of your computation problem is required to be entered.
   That is it.
-But of course, it takes a bit to read through it.
+But of course, it
+  takes a bit to read through it.
 The fastest way is just to contact us.